 Jesus’ heart is for people.
 He came, “to seek and save what was lost.”
 (Luke 19:10).
-He earnestly seeks all who will receive Him in repentance.
+He earnestly seeks all, and graciously receives all who will come to Him in repentance.

 During his earthy ministry, not only did Jesus teach in the temple, He went out into the streets to intentionally seek out adulterers, thieves, prostitutes, and outcasts—those who would be loathed and discarded by society.
 Those people had been accustomed to being confronted with distain.
 Yet, Jesus met them with love and grace.

 While people may be unwilling to forgive others, God delights in forgiving those who seek His mercy.